keylime/keylime/docs/design/security.rst

 The Capabilities of the Adversary
 """""""""""""""""""""""""""""""""

-For our adversary, we consider a typical network-based (Dolev-Yao) attacker[#]_ which exercises full control over the network and can intercept, block and modify all messages but cannot break cryptographic primitives (all cryptography is assumed perfect).
+For our adversary, we consider a typical network-based (Dolev-Yao) attacker [3]_ which exercises full control over the network and can intercept, block and modify all messages but cannot break cryptographic primitives (all cryptography is assumed perfect).
 Because we need to consider attacks in which the adversary is resident on a node to be verified, we extend the "network" to include channels between the agent and any attesting environment (for TPM-based attestation,